PreshmaPinks/Victoriasecretassignment/README.md

 Project includes one board with numbers ranging 1-9, and two buttons to shuffle and sort.
 Shuffle button - shuffles the board randomly.
-Sort button -sort numbers in ascending numbers
+Sort button -sort numbers in ascending order

 Tech includes - Javscript, HTML, CSS